 Are you looking for some fresh ideas to organize your teen’s bedroom?
 Whether your child is transitioning from preteen to teen and due for a makeover, moving to a new room of the house, or just in need of a new look, you can do it with the right organization.

 Some teens have a hard time keeping their room clean.
 It often seems like everything ends up in a huge pile in the middle of the floor, making it difficult for them to find anything.
 It also makes it difficult for you to determine which clothes are clean and which ones are dirty.
-This can be very frustrating for parents and for teens that really want a clean room but have trouble keeping it that way.
+This can be very frustrating for parents who have spent money on making the room look nice by getting it painted and decorated and feel comfortable by getting nice chairs and a nice double or full size mattress and for teens that really want a clean room but have trouble keeping it that way.
 Proper organization can help solve this problem for both teens and parents.